stamen/prosthetic/README.md

 Prosthetic is a Node web proxy that allows you to manipulate web sites with simple (yet flexible) JSON configuration files.
-As a node module, it exposes an express-compatible server function (the module export) and a suite of operations for manipulating (inserting, removing and replacing) request body content.
+As a node module, it exposes an express-compatible server function (the module export) and a suite of operations for manipulating (inserting, removing and replacing) response body content.

 ## Running the proxy